Annie-25/2-Python-Analytics-Technique/README.md

 Supervised learning is a machine learning method that involves training a model using labeled data to predict unknown values.
 The training data comprises a set of input-output pairs that the model uses to learn and make accurate predictions on new data.

 Regression

 Code Snippet

 <img width="319" alt="image" src="https://github.com/Annie-25/2-Python-Analytics-Technique/assets/173366226/f0dc6de4-5fa9-4b8a-a7e1-26ad7eec4fe8">

+ The code is explained below:

-Library to train, test, and split the data frame for further analysis.
+-Library to train, test, and split the data frame for further analysis.

-Library to create a linear regression for the model
+-Library to create a linear regression for the model

-Library to encode the unique values within a column/data frame.
+-Library to encode the unique values within a column/data frame.

-Total number of null values within the data frame
+-Total number of null values within the data frame

 <img width="369" alt="image" src="https://github.com/Annie-25/2-Python-Analytics-Technique/assets/173366226/3b8deb5d-6097-4f9e-8ee3-689633cb7fe9">